Skip to main content

 Ettore Scola 1931-2016

 Born in 1931 in the southern region of Campania, Ettore Scola followed in the footsteps of his mentor, friend and colleague, Federico Fellini, getting his start writing for the Rome-based satire newspaper, Marc'Aurelio.
 He grew up reading the paper to his blind grandfather, with many of those sketches and jokes written by a very young Fellini.
-Scola joined the staff of the paper after Fellini moved on, but the two met through mutual colleagues and grew to be close friends.
-During his career as a writer and director, Scola won six David di Donatello’s (the Italian equivalent to the Oscar) and was nominated four times for an Oscar for Best Foreign Film.
-He has dozens upon dozens of titles to his credit, but a few of the most popular are the 1974 ensemble masterpiece, "C'eravamo tanto amati" (We all loved each other so much), the 1965 "Lo conoscevo bene" (I Knew Her Well) directed by Antonio Pietrangeli, starring Stefania Sandrelli and the 1977 Acad...
+Scola joined the paper's staff after Fellini moved on, but the two met through mutual colleagues and became close friends.
+During his career as a writer and director, Scola won six David di Donatello’s (the Italian equivalent of the Oscar) and was nominated four times for an Oscar for Best Foreign Film.
+He has dozens upon dozens of titles to his credit, but a few of the most popular are the 1974 ensemble masterpiece, "C'eravamo tanto amati" (We all loved each other so much), the 1965 "Lo conoscevo bene" (I Knew Her Well), directed by Antonio Pietrangeli, starring Stefania Sandrelli and the 1977 Academy Award...